softius/phlow/README.md

 See the [Roadmap][link-roadmap] for more information about the upcoming releases.

 ## Getting Started
 The following image illustrates a simple approval process.
 Once the author composes a new article, the article gets reviewed by the reviewer.
-As the result of the review, the reviewer can request further updates or publish the article.
+Based on the result of the review, the reviewer can request further updates or publish the article.

 <img src="https://raw.githubusercontent.com/softius/Phlow/master/docs/article-approval.svg?sanitize=true">